davidklemme/domovae/DATABASE_SCHEMA.md

-# Database Schema Design - Domovae
+# Database Schema Design - Brickly

 ## Overview

-This document outlines the complete database schema for the Domovae real estate platform, designed specifically for the German market with inspiration from Immobilienscout24.
+This document outlines the complete database schema for the Brickly real estate platform, designed specifically for the German market with inspiration from Immobilienscout24.

 ## Core Tables